kloudmate/dashboard-templates/README.md

 3.  **Add a `template.json` file.** This file contains the actual JSON for the dashboard template.
 4.  **(Optional) Add a `screenshot.png` file.** If you include a screenshot, it will be displayed on the website.
-5.  **Commit and push your changes to the `main` branch.** The GitHub Actions workflow will automatically update the website with your new template.
+5.  **Commit and push your changes to the `master` branch.** The GitHub Actions workflow will automatically update the website with your new template.

 ## Local Development